cfpb/grasshopper/addresspoints/README.md

 ## Building

 From the grasshopper root directory, run `sbt` and then `project addresspoints`.
 This will set the current sbt project to addresspoints.
 From this prompt run `test` to run the automated unit and integration tests.
-If everything passes, run `docker:publishLocal` to create a Docker image.
-The Dockerfile is created in `target/docker/Dockerfile`

 ## Running